 - visual and manual checks of equipment parts, safety and operational devices, combined with analysis of one or more of the following parameters: pressure, temperature, compressor current, liquid levels, recharge volumes

-Any presumption of leakage from the Indirect Measuring Method is followed by the application of a Direct Measuring Method for further examination and identification of the location of the leak.
+Any presumption of leakage from the Indirect Measuring Method should then be followed by the application of a Direct Measuring Method for further examination and identification of the location of the leak.

-When the above mentioned parts of the equipment show no signs of leakage but a leak is suspected, other parts of the system are also checked.
+When the above mentioned parts of the equipment show no signs of leakage but a leak is suspected, other parts of the system should also be checked.

 - A fixed leakage detection system indicates leakage

 - The Refrigeration, Air Conditioning & Heat Pump (RACHP) equipment produces abnormal noises, vibration, ice formation or insufficient cooling capacity